-The best art exhibitions, London, opening in July
+The best art exhibitions opening in London this April

 You have reached the limit of free articles.

 To enjoy unlimited access to Culture Whisper plus a pair of free tickets to a London event sign up for FREE.

 Thanks for signing up to Culture Whisper.

 Please check your inbox for a confirmation email and click the link to verify your account.

 You’ve clicked to view the best of our content that we

 save exclusively for our members.

 If you liked what you saw, subscribe from just £15 and get

 unlimited access to our unique culture service as well as